MikeWise2718/CampSim/readme.md

 -	`FrameMan` – Manages frames that can be used for ML computer vision (AI) training
 -	`DataFileMan` - Manager – manages data sets (csv, json, etc) for the scenarios
 -	`LinkMan` – manages nodes and links in the scene
+-	`CoordMap` - TODO: actually `sman.glbllm` at the moment
+-	`MapMan` - Manages the creation of the map service tiled map and mesh
--	`UiMan` – Manges the UI
+-	`UiMan` – Managaes the UI
+## Managees

+Managers manage these “managees”. (“Employees” or “ICs” didn’t really fit…)

+### Model Managees
+Model managees are managees whose data determines the Graphics managees (see next view).
+They should not have components that cause GameObjects to appear on the screen – that task is reserved for the graphics manages.
+They can be thought of as harboring the invariants and data that determine the graphics managees.
+-	The lifetime of Model Managees should be longer than the graphics managees that they determine
+-	Computationally intensive tasks should be cached here.
+-	Presumably most model managees will be associated with a non-intersecting set of graphics managees
+-	Model managees have “business logic”

+### Graphics Managees
+Graphics manages are the graphical object (in Unity “GameObjects”) and their components that actually make up the visual scene.
+Usually they will end up being passed to the GPU.
+-	These should be able to be deleted and rapidly re-created when their model managees change
+-	Graphics managees do not have “business logic”

 ## Initialization Sequence
-Originally, we just had a single initialization call per manager, but that simply did not work because of the interdependencies.
+Originally, we just had a single initialization call per manager, but eventually that simply did not work because of the interdependencies that came about as our application became more complex.
+The managers are statically initialized in the scene (to ease development since you can inspect and set variables without running the scene).
+They are not destroyed during the app (although they can be made subordinate to a single object if need be but I found it did not really help in anyway).

 We now have a multi-phase initialization during a new scene startup.
+This is done once per application invocation instance:
--	OneTime Initialization – Initializations that is done once per application instance (CampSim invocation) and is scene independent.
+-	`OneTime Initialization` – Initializations that is done once per application instance (CampSim invocation) and is scene independent.
 For example, `UiMan` finds all the objects that were manually placed in the `UiPrefab` and initializes its references to them.
 This will not ever change over the application lifetime.
+So these calls are not repeated. o	Current name and signature `Init0()` o	Name should change since `Init0` is not very descriptive o	Mostly consists of finding objects o	Should only be done once o	Should probably be done in manager awakes
+These are done every time we change a scenario, or we do a total refresh of a scene

--	Object Deletion – Only significant when a prior scene was instantiated.
+-	`Object Deletion` – Only significant when a prior scene was instantiated.
 Current objects in the various managers are deleted.
-The manager should come to a state that is indistinguishable on each startup.
+The manager should come to a state that is indistinguishable on each startup. o	Current name is “DeleteBuildings”, “DeletePeople”, etc. o	Should give them all a common

+-	`LowLevel Initialization` – Scene Initialization of the LoweLevel Services o	Note that from this point `DataFileMan` and `LinkMan` and `CoordMan` need to be usable.

--	Value Initialization – stored values are read from the `PlayerPref` so that settings can be retained in a scene.
-Additional initialization that depends only on those settings or is independent of those values can also optionally be performed.
+-	`Value Initialization` – stored values are read from the `PlayerPref` so that settings can be retained in a scene.
+Additional initialization that depends only on those settings or is independent of those values can also optionally be performed. o	Current name and signature “InitializeMode(SceneSelE newregion)

--	Note that from this point `DataFileMan` and `LinkMan` need to be usable.

--	TODO: files are read and data structures are built.
+-	`Model Initialization` – The Model Mentees are created o	Current name and signature “SetMode(SceneSelE newregion)” o	Can rely on data from other modules that was set in value initialization

+-	`Model Initialization Phase2`
+o	Various signatures
+o	Object Linking happens here – intramanager initialization that requires the objects to have been created in multiple modules is done

 -	Graphic Object Initialization – gameobjects are created.
-Here we restrict ourselves to object creation that needs no inter manager communication, whereby most modules will need services from `LinkCloudMan`
+Here we restrict ourselves to object creation that needs no inter manager communication, whereby most modules will need services from `LinkCloudMan` o	Has delete and create signatures o	TODO: Has a filter that can be set so that subsets can be handled

--	Object Linking – intramanager initialization that requires the objects to have been created in multiple modules is done

 ## Scene Updating
 During a scenario we can do various things – examples are: